 • alcohol: 13.5%

-Jamón Ibérico Wine Pairings
+Jamón Ibérico and Wine Pairings

 When selecting a wine to pair with Jamón Ibérico, pick a bold red.
 Wines from the Rioja DO or the Ribeira del Duero DO are great choices.